Philippines’ Poverty Rate: Rural Communities Still Left Behind

 But despite the decline in these numbers, there are still glaring problems regarding the issue of poverty.
 One of the more prominent ones is the continued prevalence of poverty within most of the basic sectors in the country.
-Five of the nine basic sectors determined by the PSA—farmers (34.3 percent), fishermen (34.0), children belonging to families with income below the official poverty threshold (31.4), self-employed and unpaid family workers (25.0) and women belonging to poor families (22.5)—have higher poverty rates than the general population (at 21.6 percent).
+Five of the nine basic sectors determined by the PSA—farmers (34.3%), fishermen (34.0), children belonging to families with income below the official poverty threshold (31.4), self-employed and unpaid family workers (25.0) and women belonging to poor families (22.5)—have higher poverty rates than the general population (at 21.6%).
 Farmers and fishermen consistently registered as the two sectors with the highest poverty incidence since 2006.

 Poverty in the Philippines

-The downward trend in the Philippines’ poverty rate have most experts hopeful that poverty will continue to fall.
+The downward trend in the Philippines’ poverty rate has most experts hopeful that poverty will continue to fall.
 Some are quick to cite that despite the fall in numbers, there are still more than 26 million Filipinos who remain poor, with 12 million lacking the means to feed themselves.

 However, most agree that addressing the basic roots of poverty also must address graver issues that stem from it.
 Drops in the Philippines’ overall poverty rate do not matter to those who see no way out in war-torn towns, says counterinsurgency expert Justin Richmond.
 “The widespread vulnerability that you see in every area dealing with radicalization is lack of economic opportunities,” Richmond says in an interview with Rappler, a Philippine news organization.

 Richmond also maintains that only in improving the standard of living in underdeveloped areas can the government truly prevent a possible radicalization of citizens.